Code-Mysterio/country_lister/README.md

 - I'm running a flutter build on my project to generate the.apk file; this command is still new to me, but I'm only using it for the second time.
 - A data handling error when creating country names appears as a list on the home page because I am getting the data from a map and riverpod is used to handle the data when it is collected from the API.
 - An undocumented error occurred when I attempted to create my Countries model from the API (converting JSON to Dart code).
+- I faced some errors trying to label the sort list with the first letter of the country (Not yet sorted).

 I was able to solve them as listed below: